archusXIV/mpv-playlists-manager/README.md

 ## Please update your mpmrc file on each release
 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions.

-## New in version 1.5-3
+## New in version 1.5-4
+- We can now remove certain links in our temporary lists if we changed our minds.
 - Large collection playlists titles can be parsed in a more convenient way.
 - After selected links downloads, the titles are now updated locally (faster method).

-- Using fzf functionality.
+## Using fzf
-  Two methods are offered here:
+- Two methods are offered here:
   If the fzf package is installed it will be used to search and copy audio/video urls from youtube.
   In addition you can also use the [ytfzf](https://github.com/pystardust/ytfzf) script if it is in your $PATH, it's options are available in the mpmrc file.